 This recipe has easy to find ingredients . .

 Personally, I no longer serve veggies.

 Combine all ingredients together like a meatloaf.
 Get in there and mix it up!
 Form into patties the right size for your dog.
 (See table at bottom of page.)
 Refrigerate or freeze, thawing in the fridge the day before feeding.

 I will note the suggestion for thawing out the day before feeding is for those who worry about bacteria.
-Personally I don't and it would make me crazy to have to remember to thaw something out every darn day so I leave out 5-7 days worth in the fridge.
+Personally I leave out 5 days worth in the fridge.

 Note: This recipe should NOT be the only one you use and you should vary the meat for complete nutrition.